mattyb4/Cluster-Scout/README.md

 uv run main.py --mode ptm-proximity
 ```

 **Mutation-clustering mode** — finds recurrent cancer mutations that cluster together in 3D space, with no PTM requirement.
-Runs steps 1-3 only and outputs `Output/mutation_cluster_db.tsv`.
+Runs all four steps (step 4's annotations are PolyPhen-2, AIUPred, and InterPro only — 14-3-3 and kinase predictions are PTM-site-specific and don't apply here) and outputs `Output/mutation_cluster_db.tsv`.

 ```bash
 uv run main.py --mode mutation-clustering